The Magnificent Seven (2016 film): Casting

-When Fuqua met studio executives to see possible actors for the film, and saw that they were all white.
-He found this to be problematic as he wanted to make the cast diverse.
-Fuqua worked to create this diverse cast by incorporating actors of color such as African-American Denzel Washington, Korean Lee Byung-hun and Mexican Manuel Garcia-Rulfo, and making sure the lead female Emma Cullen (Haley Bennett) did not conform to stereotypes.
-It is a decision Fuqua stated reflects historical reality more than it does any conscious attempt to update the story.
-"There were a lot of black cowboys, a lot of Native Americans; Asians working on the railroads.
-The truth of the West is more modern than the movies have been."
+Fuqua met studio executives to see possible actors for the film, and saw that they were all white.
+He found this to be problematic, as he wanted to make the cast diverse.
+Fuqua worked to create this diverse cast by incorporating actors of color, such as African-American Denzel Washington, Korean Lee Byung-hun and Mexican Manuel Garcia-Rulfo, and making sure the female lead Emma Cullen (Haley Bennett) did not conform to stereotypes.
+It is a decision, Fuqua stated, that reflects historical reality more than it does any conscious attempt to update the story: "There were a lot of black cowboys, a lot of Native Americans; Asians working on the railroads.
+The truth of the West is more modern than the movies have been".

 The actors were cast between December 2014 and July 2015.
-At one point, Jason Momoa was in talks to join the project, but had had to leave because he was already booked to play Aquaman.
+At one point, Jason Momoa was in talks to join the project, but had to leave because he was already cast to play Aquaman.
 The cast were put through cowboy training before filming commenced, and were sent to boot camp in order to hone their skills.

-Denzel Washington's character, warrant officer and bounty hunter Sam Chisolm, was renamed from Chris Adams (played by Yul Brynner in the original film).
+Denzel Washington's character, warrant officer and bounty-hunter Sam Chisolm, was renamed from Chris Adams, played by Yul Brynner in the original film.
 It is Washington's first Western film.
 Washington did not watch Western films growing up, as it was the end of the Western era in cinema.
-Moreover, he and his siblings were barred from going to the movies by his father, a minister in a church.
+He and his siblings were not permitted to go to the movies by his father, a Church of God in Christ minister.
 They grew up watching biblical films instead, like King of Kings and The Ten Commandments, though he did watch portions of the Rawhide and Bonanza shows.
-Washington did not watch the original film in preparation but has seen Seven Samurai.
-This was an arbitrary decision of his, since he thought that watching the original would not help him; "[Not seeing it] allowed me to do whatever I wanted to do.
+Washington did not watch the original film in preparation, but has seen Seven Samurai.
+This was an arbitrary decision of his, since he thought that watching the original would not help him: "[Not seeing it] allowed me to do whatever I wanted to do.
 Instead of trying not to do what someone else did."

 As with his previous films, Washington would start off the day by kneeling down and praying, asking for forgiveness for all his wrongdoings.
 "For me," he said, "this is more than just making movies.
 It is a platform."
 Fuqua said that Washington, with whom he had twice collaborated, was his first choice to be cast irrespective of the role.
 The producers were skeptical whether Washington would take the job since it was a Western film, but Fuqua flew to New York City to negotiate with the actor, who accepted the offer.